 - 1 They were trying to help us.
-WHAT - 2 The first floor of the museum had collapsed before we even called 112.
-WHICH PART - 3 She bought a year-supply of books during her holidays in London.
-HOW MANY - 4 Investigative journalists had been working on this scandal for months when the government told them to back off.
-HOW LONG - 5 She used to make beautiful clay ceramics when she was at school.
-WHAT
+WHAT What were they trying to do?
+They weren't trying to help us. - 2 The first floor of the museum had collapsed before we even called 112.
+WHICH PART Which part of the museum had collapsed before ...?
+The first floor hadn't collapsed before - 3 She bought a year-supply of books during her holidays in London.
+HOW MANY How many books did she buy during ...?
+She didn't buy a year-supply of books during - 4 Investigative journalists had been working on this scandal for months when the government told them to back off.
+HOW LONG How long had the investigative journalists been working on this scandal before ...?
+The investigative journalists hadn't been working on this scandal for months before - 5 She used to make beautiful clay ceramics when she was at school.
+WHAT What did she use to make when she was at school?
+She didn't use to make beautiful clay ceramics when she was at school.

-3> Choose correct options to complete the sentences.
+3> Choose the correct options to complete the sentences.
 Sometimes more than one option is possible.

-- After we the article about propaganda techniques, we realised how much they are used.

-a were reading b would read c had read
+- the article about propaganda 1 After we techniques, we realised how much they are used. a were reading b would read c had read

-- 2 He where he was going, so he tripped over the threshold.
+- where he was going, so he tripped over the He threshold.

 - a didn't use to look b wasn't looking

 - c hadn't been looking

 - 3 Where this poster?

-- a did you buy b were you buying
+- b were you buying (a) did you buy

 - c did you used to buy

-- 4 I playing theatre with my dolls when I was little. a used to love b would love c had loved
+- playing theatre with my dolls when I was little.

+- (a) used to love c had loved b would love

-- 5 When we got to the airport, it turned out I my passport.
+- 5 When we got to the airport, it turned out I passport.

 - a hadn't taken b weren't taking

 - c hadn't been taking

-- 6 How long on this sculpture before showing it to the king?
+- on this sculpture before showing it to 6 How long the king?

 - a did he work b had he worked

 - c had he been working

 - 7 What to when you were a kid?

-a did you use to listen b did you listen
+- a did you use to listen b did you listen

-c were you listening
+- c were you listening

-4> Complete the sentences with correct forms of the verbs.
+4 Complete the sentences with the correct forms of the verbs.

-- 1 The light (come) in, illuminating the model and we (paint) her portrait. - 2 A When (start) thinking about moving to Thailand? - B Oh, I (dream) about it for years.
-3 I'm sorry, I (know) you have another patient, I'll wait outside. - 4 They (cancel) this play three times last month.
-The leading actor is seriously ill. - 5 Last year my baby brother (break) two of my vinyls which I (find) in a flea market. - 6 What (look for) in my room last night? - ✓ Look at this vintage camera!
-I (come across) it last summer when I (help) my grandpa clean out the attic.
+- 1 The light was coming \(\came \) (come) in, illuminating the model and we were painting / painted (paint) her portrait. - 2 A When did you start (start) thinking about moving to Thailand? - B Oh, I had been dreaming (dream) about it for years. - 3 I'm sorry, I didn't know (know) you have another patient, I'll wait outside. - 4 They cancelled (cancel) this play three times last month.
+The leading actor is seriously ill. - 5 Last year my baby brother broke (break) two of my vinyls which I had found (find) at a flea market. - 6 What were you looking for (look for) in my room last night? - Look at this vintage camera!
+I came across (come across) it last summer when I was helping (help) my grandpa clean out the attic.

-$\mathbf{5}\rangle$ Complete the text.
+5) Complete the text.